Japanese land law

 Japanese land law is the law of real property in Japan.
-A nationwide city land law began in 1919.
-This was completely revised in more detail in 1968, focusing on City Planning Areas.
-The concept of zoning was introduced to all of Japan beginning with the Land-Use Law in 1974 (modelled on the German land planning system); this was later integrated into City Planning Areas.
+The city land law was instated in 1919.
+It was rewritten to be more detailed in 1968, focusing on City Planning Areas.
+The concept of zoning was introduced to all of Japan beginning with the Land-Use Law in 1974 (modelled on the German land planning system).
+This was later integrated into City Planning Areas.
 After 2011, a decentralisation policy delegated the power to create a land-use plan without needing approval from the central government.

+Historic laws

 Land Tax Reform (1873)

 The Land Tax Reform of 1873 was the first modern land law, and it contributed to the economic growth of the Meiji period.
 This destroyed the old economic and social system, and created it the new system.
 The law increased tax revenue and boosted farm productivity by issuing the title deeds to buy and sell land freely.
 A total of 109.33 million landownership certificates were issued in 1876.

 Tokyo City Improvement Ordinance (1888)

 The first modern Japanese land law, the Tokyo City Improvement Ordinance ('shiku kaisei'), was enacted in 1888, but had been in preparation since 1876.
-It targeted infrastructure development including major streets and water works to prevent epidemics in Tokyo.
-The projects took over 30 years, completed in 1918.
+It targeted infrastructure development including major streets and waterworks to prevent epidemics in Tokyo.
+The projects took over 30 years, and were completed in 1918.